basxsoftwareassociation/bread/docs/source/index.rst

 Instead it tries to provide common abstractions, shortcus and APIs which can be used within any django project.
 While in some regards similar to :py:mod:`django:django.contrib.admin`
 |project| focuses much more on building a complete database system instead of a backend
-administrations tool for websites.
+administration tool for websites.
 Therefore |project| is *not* API compatible with :py:mod:`django:django.contrib.admin`, unlike some other projects (see `here <https://djangopackages.org/grids/g/admin-interface/>`_).

 A core component of |project| is the implementation of an UI system which helps creating consistent user interfaces.
-The implementation is based on the `IBM Carbon Design System <https://djangopackages.org/grids/g/admin-interface/>`_ and provides most of the carbon components components.
+The implementation is based on the `IBM Carbon Design System <https://djangopackages.org/grids/g/admin-interface/>`_ and provides most of the official carbon components.

 .. toctree::